Back to Research

 Chapter 4

-Gender & Protection
+Gender and Protection

 Protection Gaps

 Bangladesh has oscillated between protection-through-restriction and protection-through-regulation, imposing and later lifting bans on female migration to specific destinations.
 Neither approach has proven effective in isolation.
 Bans push migration underground through irregular channels with even less protection, while regulation requires institutional capacity that BMET currently lacks.
-The 32 labor attaches across all missions cannot provide adequate consular protection to a diaspora of 13,000,000, and complaint mechanisms in destination countries are inaccessible to workers who may not speak the local language, understand the legal system, or have physical mobility outside the employer's premises.
+The 32 labor attaches across all missions cannot provide adequate consular protection to a diaspora of 13,000,000, and complaint mechanisms in destination countries are inaccessible to workers who do not speak the local language, understand the legal system, or have physical mobility outside the employer's premises.

 Bangladesh has not ratified ILO Convention 189 (Domestic Workers Convention), which would establish minimum protections including written contracts, minimum wage coverage, limits on working hours, and access to complaint mechanisms for domestic workers.
 Among major labor-sending countries, only the Philippines has ratified C189, and its implementation demonstrates that ratification alone is insufficient without bilateral enforcement agreements with destination countries.
+The Wage Earners' Welfare Board (WEWB), established in 1990 and codified under the Wage Earners' Welfare Board Law 2016 (wewb.gov.bd), manages a corpus of roughly $450 million but focuses primarily on departure-side services and emergency repatriation rather than in-country protection.

 Destination-Specific Risks